supercode221/supercode221/README.md

 I'm a student at FPT University in the present !
 Have a interest in BE with Java and .NET
 -----------------------------------------------------------------------------------------

-My journey starts from 2022 till now and it's not gonna be broke till my death.
-In short term, i want to be a Internship in Java Back-End and in long term, i want to be a Project Manager in a world wide project.
-Thanks for give my profile a meet!
+My journey began in 2022, and I am committed to pursuing it passionately for the rest of my life.
+In the short term, my goal is to secure an internship as a Java Back-End Developer.
+In the long term, I aspire to become a Project Manager leading a globally significant project.
+Thank you for taking the time to learn about me!

 * 🌍  I'm based in Viet Nam
 * 👨‍🎓 Studying at FPT University Ha Noi (FPTU HOLA)